Blockchain-Technology-Lab/consensus-decentralization/docs/mappings.md

 The files under `identifiers` define information about block creators.
 Each key corresponds to a tag or ticker, by which the pool is identifiable in its produced blocks.
-The value for each key is a dictionary of pool-related information, specifically its name, a url to its homepage, etc. Each file's structure is as follows:
+The value for each key is a dictionary of pool-related information, specifically its name, a URL to its homepage, etc. Each file's structure is as follows:
 ```
 {